SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_windows.rst

 .. _install_odbc_windows:

 ****************************************
-Install and configure ODBC on Windows
+Installing and Configuring ODBC on Windows
 ****************************************

 The ODBC driver for Windows is provided as a self-contained installer.